-FREE INITIAL CONSULTATION: I offer free initial phone consultations (certain days office appointments are also free) and all appointments and consultation information can be submitted easily online.
+FREE INITIAL CONSULTATION: We offer free initial phone consultations (certain days office appointments are also free) and all appointments and consultation information can be submitted easily online.
 This enables me to review your information, anticipate problems and request additional information before our initial appointment.
-The reason for this is to maximize the accuracy and efficiency of our meeting because I value your time.
+The reason for this is to maximize the accuracy and efficiency of our meeting because we value your time.
 (Click Here to schedule a consultation)

 AVAILABILITY: I'm available by e-mail throughout the day (and often much of the night) by e-mail to address client concerns